 This is a guest post by Justin Grinnell, Creator of Grinnell Training Systems and the Owner of State of Fitness in East Lansing, Michigan.
-After seeing the way NOT to run an internship program, Justin created his own when he opened his facility.
-Here, he leaves us with five tips for choosing the right fitness internship.

 Finding a personal training internship isn’t too hard.